kingthorin/neonmarker/README.md

 - xml?
 - ZAP preference file?

-### User can disable the colouring tepmporarily using the UI panel
+### User can disable the colouring temporarily using the UI panel
 - enable/disable button in panel toolbar

 ### IDEAS